CalyxOS/calyxos.org/pages/_posts/2023-07-31-july-feature-update.md

 CalyxOS 4.11.3 - July 2023 Feature update is now available for Pixels 4+, FP4 and SHIFT6MQ

-It's currently in the Beta channel, and will be bumped to Stable depending on feedback
+Released to Stable on Wednesday, August 2.

 ### Changelog
 * CalyxOS 4.11.3